 We highly recommend this lifeline assembly because it is reliable, premium quality, and resistant to abrasion and cuts.

-It comes with components: shock absorber, lanyard, two double snap hooks.
+It comes with these components: a shock absorber, lanyard, and two double snap hooks.

 The lifeline is also ideal for wet conditions, due to the poly steel material blend.